sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 2
     - constraints: must be one of the following values: [1, 2, 3, 4, 6, 7]
     - Can not be changed once set
-  * cutoff_attack:
-    - doc: Attack time for cutoff filter.
-Amount of time (in beats) for sound to reach full cutoff value.
-Default value is set to match amp envelope's attack value.
-    - default: attack
-    - constraints: must be zero or greater
-    - Can not be changed once set
-  * cutoff_decay:
-    - doc: Decay time for cutoff filter.
-Amount of time (in beats) for sound to move from full cutoff value (cutoff attack level) to the cutoff sustain level.
-Default value is set to match amp envelope's decay value.
-    - default: decay
-    - constraints: must be zero or greater
-    - Can not be changed once set
-  * cutoff_sustain:
-    - doc: Amount of time for cutoff value to remain at sustain level in beats.
-When -1 (the default) will auto-stretch.
-    - default: sustain
-    - constraints: must either be a positive value or -1
-    - Can not be changed once set
-  * cutoff_release:
-    - doc: Amount of time (in beats) for sound to move from cutoff sustain value to cutoff min value.
-Default value is set to match amp envelope's release value.
-    - default: release
-    - constraints: must be zero or greater
-    - Can not be changed once set
-  * cutoff_attack_level:
-    - doc: The peak cutoff (value of cutoff at peak of attack) as a MIDI note.
-    - default: cutoff
-    - constraints: must be a value between 0 and 130 inclusively
-    - Can not be changed once set
-  * cutoff_decay_level:
-    - doc: The level of cutoff after the decay phase as a MIDI note.
-    - default: cutoff
-    - constraints: must be a value between 0 and 130 inclusively
-    - Can not be changed once set
-  * cutoff_sustain_level:
-    - doc: The sustain cutoff (value of cutoff at sustain time) as a MIDI note.
-    - default: cutoff
-    - constraints: must be a value between 0 and 130 inclusively
-    - Can not be changed once set
-  * cutoff_env_curve:
-    - doc: Select the shape of the curve between levels in the cutoff envelope.
-1=linear, 2=exponential, 3=sine, 4=welch, 6=squared, 7=cubed
-    - default: 2
-    - constraints: must be one of the following values: [1, 2, 3, 4, 6, 7]
-    - Can not be changed once set
-  * cutoff_min:
-    - doc: The minimum cutoff value.
-    - default: 30
-    - constraints: must be a value less than or equal to 130
-    - May be changed whilst playing
-    - Has slide parameters for shaping changes
   * rate:
     - doc: Rate with which to play back - default is 1.
 Playing the sample at rate 2 will play it back at double the normal speed.
 This will have the effect of doubling the frequencies in the sample and halving the playback time.
 Use rates lower than 1 to slow the sample down.
 Negative rates will play the sample in reverse.
     - default: 1